The best Mac mouse in 2023 for MacBook, Mac Mini, Mac Studio, or iMac

 Predefined button shortcuts

-If you're traveling with a MacBook, you don't need to worry, because of the excellent battery life.
+If you're traveling with a MacBook, you don't need to worry, because of the great battery life.
 This mouse stays powered for up to 70 days, and you can even get three hours of use from a one-minute quick charge using your usual Macbook USB-C charger.
 If you're short on ports, you don't need to worry, because it can connect wirelessly via Bluetooth, as well as USB.
 And if you want to use more than one device, you don't need to worry, because you can connect up to three devices and switch between them at the tap of a button.

-The scrolling wheel works in two modes: one high-speed, one slower, and one more precise, and comes with four buttons.
-It's easy to map these to specific functions in different apps, speeding up your workflow nicely.
 There are also pre-defined shortcuts in Adobe Photoshop, Adobe Premiere Pro, Final Cut Pro, Google Chrome, Safari, Microsoft Word, Excel, PowerPoint, and Edge.
 It's quiet and comfortable in use.
 And you can use it on virtually any surface, even glass, thanks to its 4000DPI sensor.

 (Image credit: Logitech)

-2. Logitech MX Master 3
+2. Logitech MX Master 3S

-The best Mac mouse for content creators
+The best Mac mouse for precision

 Specifications